iifl-logo

 (ii) (a) The inventories (except Stock in Transit) were physically verified during the year by the Management at reasonable intervals.
 For stock in transit subsequent receipts have been linked with the inventory record.
 In our opinion and according to the information and explanations given to us, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
 No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories between the physical stocks and book records.

 (b) According to the information and explanations given to us, the Company has been sanctioned working capital limits in excess of Rs.
-5 crores, in aggregate, throughout the year, from banks or financial institutions on the basis of security of current assets.
-In our opinion and according to the information and explanations given to us, the quarterly returns and statements comprising (stock statements, book debt statements, and statements on ageing analysis of the debtors) filed by the Company with such banks or financial institutions are in agreement with the unaudited books of account of the Company, of the respective quarters, except for the following:
+5 crores, in aggregate, throughout the year, from banks on the basis of security of current assets etc. In our opinion and according to the information and explanations given to us, the quarterly returns and statements comprising (stock statements, book debt statements, and statements on ageing analysis of the debtors) filed by the Company with such banks as mentioned in note no 42 substantially are in agreement with the unaudited books of account of the Company, of the respective quarters, except for the following:

 (All Amounts in Rs Lakhs)